 - take stock of existing supervisory and regulatory approaches and emerging practices in this field, with a focus on cross-border issues and taking into account the perspective of emerging markets and developing economies; and

 - based on the stocktake, consider whether existing supervisory and regulatory approaches are adequate and effective in addressing financial stability and systemic risk concerns that could arise from the individual components of a stablecoin arrangement or their interaction as an ecosystem as a whole.

-The intention is to publish a consultative report in April 2020 and a final report by July 2020.
-However, in October 2019, the G7 (which is not an international standard-setting body covered by this chapter) published a report on the impact of global stablecoins.
+In October 2019, the G7 (which is not an international standard-setting body covered by this chapter) published a report on the impact of global stablecoins.
 According to the G7 report, stablecoins, regardless of size, pose legal, regulatory and oversight challenges and risks related to: